 For a Hybrid Butt lift in Brisbane, visit Dr Perron

 To perform a hybrid butt lift, Dr Justin Perron uses existing tissue and skin to reshape and lift your buttocks.
-Minimal injectables are used which means the outcomes are more predictable and there are fewer risks.
+Minimal injectables are used which means the outcome is more predictable and there are fewer risks.

-Dr perron will make an incision along the lower back—from hip to hip.
+To complete the procedure, Dr Perron will make an incision along the lower back—from hip to hip.
 Excess skin below the incision is pulled up which lifts the buttocks.
-Any extra skin and fat is then used to create a “pillow” which acts as the volume for the augmentation.
-Dr Perron then uses small injections in the ‘safe zone’ to shape the buttock to the desired look.
-To reduce the risk of infection you will be given an antibiotic to reduce the risk of infection.
+Any extra skin and fat are then used to create a ‘pillow’, which acts as the volume for the buttocks.
+Small injections are then used in the ‘safe zone’ to shape the buttock and achieve the desired look.

 Hybrid butt lift is great for weight loss patients